 - Drinks and healthy snacks that keep you hydrated and provide energy.
 Festival hours can be long, and you don’t want to be hungry or thirsty.

 Whether you run a restaurant, sell retail goods, book appointments or just need a versatile POS for whatever comes next, we have the point-of-sale software that will best support you and your unique business needs.

 Give lots of thought to designing an eye-catching booth that matches your branding and highlights your business name.
 Research ideas on Pinterest or attend other festivals in your area.
 It can help to do a dry run — set up your table displays at home to ensure they’re what you envision.

 Consider the customer experience and create an inviting display for your products.
 Leverage vertical space with standing wall panels, shelving, and risers that put products at the shoppers’ eye level.
 Add props and décor to make your booth feel like an experience.
-If your items are wearable, set up your display to encourage customers to try them on and provide a mirror.
+If your items are wearable, set up your display and provide a mirror to encourage customers to try them on.